Statues of George Sand

 Below is a different one in La Châtre, near where Sand lived in Nohant-Vic.
 By Aimé Millet, it was installed in 1884.
 Another (terracotta) version of it can be seen at the Musée de la Vie romantique in Paris (shown at bottom).

-There are a number of statues and busts of Sand by her son-in-law, Auguste Clésinger, but I don't like them as much.
-I do like his Woman Bitten by a Snake.
+There are a number of statues and busts of Sand by her son-in-law, Auguste Clésinger, but I don't like them as much, although I do like his Woman Bitten by a Snake.
 Finally, there is this damaged statue in the Villa Algira in Gargilesse-Dampierre from circa 1862.
 Sand went to live there with her partner Alexandre Manceau in 1857.